gilch/hissp/README.md

 ```

 ### Calls.
 Hissp is literally all calls.
-Hissp has only two types of expressions or forms: literals, and calls.
+Hissp has only two types of expressions: literals (values), and invocations (tuples).

 #### Literals and the Reader
 Literals are handled at the reader level.